1919–20 Prima Categoria

-The 1919–20 Prima Categoria season was won by Internazionale.

-It was the first championship after World War One.
+The 1919-20 Prima Categoria was the nineteenth edition of the Italian Football Championship and the thirteenth since the re-brand to Prima Categoria.
+It was the first Italian footbal championship after World War One.
+The 1919–20 Prima Categoria was the second national title won by Internazionale.

 Regulation

 Struggles between minor and major clubs continued after four years of wartime break.
 The planned split between two national leagues had been forgotten, and the regional FAs became the lords of the tournament, which was expanded to 48 clubs.
 The championship was divided in a preliminary regional phase of ten matchdays, while the following national phase was split into a semifinal round of ten matchdays and a final round between three clubs.

 The main tournament was split in eight groups of six clubs.
 First and second clubs, together with the third teams of Piedmont, advanced to the national championship.
 Worst clubs had to ask for re-election.

 National championship was split in three groups of six clubs.
 Group winners advanced to the final group of three clubs.
 The whole tournament consequently had twenty-two matchdays.

 The experimental Southern groups had their own special regulations.